changeworld/azure-docs.pl-pl/articles/sql-database/sql-database-connectivity-architecture.md

 ---
-title: Architektura łączności
+title: Connectivity Architecture
-description: W tym dokumencie opisano architekturę łączności usługi Azure SQL dla połączeń z bazą danych z platformy Azure lub spoza platformy Azure.
+description: This document explains the Azure SQL connectivity architecture for database connections from within Azure or from outside of Azure.
 services: sql-database
 ms.service: sql-database
 ms.subservice: development